 different fits, such as a line anchored to the origin or a plane, by using the

-drop-down menu under the label ‘interpretation type’.
-Plane fits can be plotted
+drop-down menu in the ‘Interpretation Type’ box.
+Plane fits can be plotted as

-as either poles, full planes, partial planes, best fit vectors, or best fit vectors and
+either poles, full planes, partial planes, best fit vectors, or best fit vectors and full

-full plane (Note: plane poles will be displayed as squares and best fit vectors
+plane (Note: plane poles will be displayed as squares and best fit vectors will

-will display as sideways triangles on high level mean plot).
-This display
+display as sideways triangles on high level mean plot).
+This display option can

-option can be changed in the second drop-down menu under interpretation
+be changed in the second drop-down menu in the ‘Interpretation Type’

 The properties of the currently selected fit to the data can be seen in the